iheanyi/bandcamp-dl/README.rst

 ::

     Options:
         -h --help               Show this screen.
         -v --version            Show version.
-     -a --artist=<artist>        The artist's slug (from the URL) -b --album=<album>          The album's slug (from the URL) -t --template=<template>    Output filename template.
+        --artist=<artist>       The artist's slug (from the URL) --track=<track>         The track's slug (from the URL) --album=<album>         The album's slug (from the URL) --template=<template>   Output filename template.
                                 [default: %{artist}/%{album}/%{track} - %{title}]
-     -d --base-dir=<dir>         Base location of which all files are downloaded.
+        --base-dir=<dir>        Base location of which all files are downloaded.
         -f --full-album         Download only if all tracks are available.
         -o --overwrite          Overwrite tracks that already exist.
 Default is False.
         -n --no-art             Skip grabbing album art
-     -e --embed-lyrics           Embed track lyrics (If available) -g --group                  Use album/track Label as iTunes grouping -r --embed-art              Embed album art (If available) -n --no-slugify             Disable slugification of track, album, and artist names.
+        -e --embed-lyrics       Embed track lyrics (If available) -g --group              Use album/track Label as iTunes grouping -r --embed-art          Embed album art (If available) -y --no-slugify         Disable slugification of track, album, and artist names.

 Filename Template
 -----------------